Chapter 45 - Farmland Preservation

 5. Perform other related tasks or duties assigned by the Board of Commissioners.

-2. An agreement to sustain, encourage and promote agriculture must be executed by each applicant in the district and submitted to the Agricultural Advisory Board for approval.
+2. An agreement to sustain, encourage, and promote agriculture must be executed by each applicant in the district and submitted to the Agricultural Advisory Board for approval.

 3. Landowners may apply to participate in existing districts and are encouraged to do so.